musselwhizzle/Focus-Points/docs/Troubleshooting_FAQ.md

 <img src="../screens/Troubleshooting 6.jpg" alt="User Interface (Multi-image)" style="width: 800px;"/>

-The log file reveals which tag has not been found in metadata:
+The log file reveals whether intact metadata is available or not by indicating which tag has not been found:

 <img src="../screens/Troubleshooting 7.jpg" alt="User Interface (Multi-image)" style="width: 800px;"/>